LukaSpelberg/SmartBinder-Manual-IoT/README.md

 client.setInsecure();
 ```
 This makes the ESP8266 skip the SSL verification, in our use case this is ideal, because we know the adress its sending to, and the ESP8266 has a very low amount of memory, so we don't want to add unnecessary steps.
 Now that we're finally done with the setup, its time to get to the real work!
-We will want the HTTP request to start at the top of our function that we already have (if digitalread(button_pin) == high)
+We will want the HTTP request to start at the end of our function that we already have (if digitalread(button_pin) == high)
 We need to paste the following things
 ```
  http.begin(client, API_URL);